 - Direct communications: We have a wide range of tools that we use to communicate business information with employees, including emails from the CEO, the intranet and management cascades.
 In relation to the acquisition, extensive communications were made in advance of, and after, the combining with Gamesys, and all managers used the same presentation to cascade information locally to their teams.
 Integration of the two company intranets has been expedited and since February 2020, the whole Group has operated on the same HR system and will have full access to the new group intranet during 2020.

 We use the feedback from these interactions to shape our approach and deliver on employees’ priorities – effective communication, learning and development, rewards and benefits, equality, diversity and inclusion, and health and wellbeing.

 Learning and development

-> Our commitment to training our staff is set out in our training policy, which is available to all employees and conveys the process for requesting training.
+Our commitment to training our staff is set out in our training policy, which is available to all employees and conveys the process for requesting training.
 We operate a full learner journey of training opportunities, which includes induction, mandatory compliance training (in accordance with our regulatory training matrix), soft skills, role-specific, managerial and leadership training.
 Extensive learning resources and leadership coaching are also available.
 In 2019 we delivered 5,728 training sessions, which is an average of 7.6 per employee.
+3,254 of these sessions related to compliance issues (data protection, information security, GDPR, anti-bribery/corruption, anti-money laundering and modern slavery).
 Feedback is sought after training courses and taken into consideration for future training sessions.

-> Career progression is encouraged and facilitated by our Gamesys performance review objectives (G PRO).
+Career progression is encouraged and facilitated by our Gamesys performance review objectives (G PRO).
 This twice-yearly process includes goal setting and performance reviews, and provides an opportunity for training needs to be identified.